Easy Pad Thai

 Lime cheeks to garnish (optional)

-3. Pour in remaining oil and fry eschallots or onion for a minute or two before adding the pork, garlic and chilli and cook until pork is cooked through.
-Stir in prawns, shrimp (if using), and mix well.
-Stir tofu through gently, then snow peas and bean sprouts.
+- Pour in remaining oil and fry eschallots or onion for a minute or two before adding the pork, garlic and chilli and cook until pork is cooked through.
+Add the prawns, shrimp paste (if using), and mix well.
+Mix tofu through gently, then snow peas and bean sprouts.

 Lyndey’s Note: Packaged Asian fried shallots and dried shrimp or shrimp paste can be bought from Asian stores.